bitmakerlabs/methods-return-values/README.md

 ## Exercise 3

-Try each of the below code snippets and determine what they return:
+Try each of the below code snippets and determine what they return.
+Copy the results and paste them into a markdown file called exercise3.md.

 1.
 ```ruby